 The project is being watched not only by climate scientists but by paleontologists and environmentalists who have an interest in "rewilding."

 "This is a very interesting experiment," said Adrian Lister, of the Natural History Museum in London.
-"I think it's valid from an ecological point of view to put back animals that did formerly live there," he told AP Television News.
+"I think it's valid from an ecological point of view to put back animals that did formally live there," he told AP Television News.
 He disapproved of suggestions to rewild nonnative species — for example, relocating elephants and rhinos to the American plains.

 Zimov began the project in 1989, fencing off 160 square kilometers (40,000 acres) of forest, meadows, shrub land and lakes.
 It is surrounded by another 600 square kilometers (150,000 acres) of wilderness.